VVS-Raghav/FindBack-website/README.md

 - 🧾 Claim items with optional proof (receipt/photo)
 - ⚖️ Auto-approve logic:
   - If only 1 claim in 30 days → auto-approved
-  - If proof is provided → auto-approved
+  - If proof is provided → manual approve
 - ☎️ Poster phone is shown only to approved claimant
 - 🛡️ Fully protected API routes with middleware
 - 📁 File upload support (Multer)